MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/get-started/windows-server-update-services-wsus.md

 ## New and changed functionality

-Starting March 28, 2023, WSUS supports Unified Update Platform (UUP) updates for Windows 11 version 21H2 and later clients.
+Starting March 28, 2023, WSUS supports Unified Update Platform (UUP) updates for Windows 11 version 21H2 clients.
 For more information, see [Plan your WSUS deployment](../plan/plan-your-wsus-deployment.md).

+> [!IMPORTANT]
+> The change requires either an update installation, or manually adding MIME types to IIS on WSUS servers.
+Clients running Windows 11 version 22H2 may fail to install updates from WSUS if the server hasn't been updated.
+For more information, see [Unified Update Platform (UUP) considerations for WSUS](../plan/plan-your-wsus-deployment.md#uup-considerations).

 ### Changes from WSUS version 3.2